 And so, I’m hesitant to even mention my thoughts for several reasons.
 The main being that if I talk about it, I might actually have to do something.
 The others being that I know that my complaints are totally a first world problem and that I feel a lot of shame.

 After all, there are 870 million people worldwide who don’t know what – if anything – they will have to eat.
 Even within the United States, there are millions of children and families who experience actual food insecurity.
 (1 in 7 Americans experience hunger because they or their families cannot afford food.)
 And here I am, complaining about my petty problems.

 So, even though I have no idea what to do with our food situation, I hopefully can at least remind us that as America is gearing up for the holiday season.
 I encourage you to donate to your local food bank, volunteer for Meals on Wheels, donate your time to help pack food supplies, whatever.
 If you are at a loss of what to do, consider donating on a monthly basis to your local county food bank.
-We currently donate $150/month to the Contra Costa County Food Bank and I consider it part of our tithing.
+We currently donate $150/month to our local food bank and I consider it part of our tithing.
 It has not been difficult to do considering it’s the very least I can do – which is give money.

 In addition, this year, instead of just telling folks to not bring gifts to my children’s birthday parties, I’ve asked people to bring food items to donate to the local food bank instead.
 For Glow Worm’s birthday, we raised 118 pounds of food.
 I might even have people do so for our annual New Year’s Eve party.